 Some rental reporting companies help customers find credit card offers from companies who do consider rental history.

 If you’re trying to improve your credit scores, responsibly using a secured credit card is an excellent way to build up payment history.
 Just be careful not to accumulate too much debt because that will further damage your credit history.

 Individuals can’t report rent payments to credit bureaus on their own, and landlords seldom do.
 Instead, independent reporting agencies gather information and report it to the credit bureaus on your behalf.

 Another benefit of using a rent reporting agency is securing a future rental property.
-All landlords much prefer candidates with a history of on-time rental payments, and this is an easy way to document your success.
+Landlords much prefer candidates with a history of on-time rent payments, and this is an easy way to document your success.

 Experian RentBureau and TransUnion SmartMove are explicitly designed for landlords performing background checks during the application process.